 Sometimes the easiest creative accent makes the most impact, resulting in a simple but stunning piece.

-Case in point: A project we did in a recent Ultimate class in Western Australia.
+Case in point: A project we did in an Ultimate class in 2014 in Western Australia.

 I was teaching in the beach town of Esperance, and I happened to meet a local abalone diver who asked if abalone shells could be embedded in concrete.
 My answer was, “Absolutely!
 Do you have any shells I could use?”
 I expected to get a few scraps, but he provided an entire sack of gorgeous, perfect, whole shells from green abalone!